n8n-io/n8n-docs/docs/integrations/creating-nodes/test/node-linter.md

 ### Custom configuration

-The Nodelinter [default configuration](https://github.com/n8n-io/nodelinter/blob/master/src/defaultConfig.ts) can be overridden to, for example, change the areas and issues linted.
+The Nodelinter [default configuration](https://github.com/n8n-io/nodelinter/blob/master/src/defaultConfig.ts){:target=_blank .external-link} can be overridden.
+For example, you can change the areas or issues linted.

 To do so create a JSON file containing the key values you want to override.
 For example: